A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 Rick has served as a pastor, professor, speaker/trainer, and consultant, working in the nonprofit and corporate sectors.
 In 2017, he founded MANNA!
 Educational Services International to inspire and equip leaders, teachers, pastors, and parents.
 Rick holds a doctorate in leadership and emerging culture; and travels the U.S. and world to speak on culture, faith, history, education, and leadership topics.
 He has been interviewed on network television across the country, on top podcasts like The Jeff Bullas Show and has been featured in national publications.

-Dr. Rick Chromey speaks all over the world on a variety of topics covering education and leadership, in a variety of ways.
-From keynote speeches created just for your group, to a generations workshop designed exclusively for you – the experience will leave your attendees wanting more.
-He has new topics surrounding his newest bestselling book, GenTech An American Story About Technology, Change and Who We Really Are (Morgan James Publishing, 2020) designed to bring insight and education around how we teach in the classroom, the boardroom, and how we can create strong teams in the workplace by rethinking generations.
+Dr. Rick Chromey speaks all over the world on a variety of topics from culture and history to education and leadership.
+He designs his messages and workshops for any group of any size.
+He has several new topics related to his bestselling book, GenTech An American Story About Technology, Change and Who We Really Are (Morgan James Publishing, 2020).
+All messages are designed to bring fresh insights and new applications into how we lead, teach and parent emerging generations.

-In two new keynote messages--Generations: Understanding Who We Really Are and GenTech: How Tech Shapes Generatons--Dr. Chromey introduces a fresh way to look at generations taking the audience on a fun, historical review of the technologies that made us who we are, and how by changing how we look at generations, we might just change everything.
+In two new keynote messages--Generations: Understanding Who We Really Are and GenTech: How Tech Shapes Generations--Dr. Chromey introduces a new spin on generations.
+He takes the audience on a fun, historical review of the technology that defined our coming of age years, and how this technology now impacts our leadership, learning, world views and cultural perspectives.

 - Why generations based on the year we are born don’t work